pwrlabs/pwrlabs-docs/docs/pwrchain/node-operations/setting-up-the-nodes/validator-node.md

 ---
-title: How to Run a Validator Node
+title: Validator Node
-sidebar_position: 2
+sidebar_position: 1
 ---

 # How to Run a Validator Node